S/PV.566 Security Council

 présentant ~~ Jakistau serail ;on l1.Jandat, la parlies.
 C'esl tOI1S gu'on n'a lI1gation de la

-40. ML Graham himself, according to his report, has come to the conclusion that, "although he does not underestimate the difficulties, the possibility of arriving at a basis of agreement between the two governments is not excludec1".
+40. ML Graham himself, according to his report, come to the conclusion that, "although he underestimate the difficulties, the possibility of at a basis of agreement between the two governments is not excludec1".

 ~.
 NOlis savons las d'Une solu·